esh64/EbAU-Net/README.md

 ## Repository Structure

-Here's an improved and more structured version of your text in English, suitable for the README file:

----

 ## Model Implementations

 The repository includes several implementations based on the original U-Net model, with different attention mechanisms integrated into the convolutional layers.
 The file names indicate the specific attention mechanisms used in each model: